MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/create-real-time-workflows.md

  While [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] does support real-time workflows, they must be created interactively in the web application.
 XAML based workflows, discussed in this section, are only supported by an on-premises or IFD server.

  You can create a real-time workflow in code by creating a `Workflow` entity record.
-Review the `Workflow` entity’s attribute metadata by using the Metadata Browser tool or the EntityMetadata.xlsx spreadsheet in the SDK package. [!INCLUDE[metadata_browser](../includes/metadata-browser.md)]
+Review the `Workflow` entity’s attribute metadata by using the Metadata Browser tool. [!INCLUDE[metadata_browser](../includes/metadata-browser.md)]

  The following example compares code that creates an asynchronous workflow to code that creates a real-time workflow.